 Marking the end of the Second World War

-Join us as we commemorate the 80th anniversary of the end of the Second World War through a series of special events and public programs.
+The 80th anniversary of the Second World War was commemorated in 2025 through a series of special events and public programs.

-The Memorial will highlight several significant anniversaries including VE (Victory in Europe Day on 8 May and VP (Victory in the Pacific) Day on 15 August.
+The Memorial highlighted several significant anniversaries, including VE (Victory in Europe Day on 8 May and VP (Victory in the Pacific) Day on 15 August.

-Through a mix of free and paid events, there is an opportunity to deepen your understanding of this significant chapter in Australia’s history.
+Through a mix of free and paid events, there was an opportunity to deepen understanding of this significant chapter in Australia’s history.

 Free on-site events